 In August 2010, the U.S. Food and Drug Administration (FDA) issued a Safety Alert about the risk of aseptic meningitis from Lamictal.
 This rare but potentially life-threatening side effect occurs when the meninges (protective membrane covering the brain and spinal cord) becomes inflamed.

-Lamictal was associated with a total of 40 cases of aseptic meningitis between December 1994 and November 2009.
+Lamictal, a medication used to treat various conditions, was associated with a total of 40 cases of aseptic meningitis between December 1994 and November 2009, resulting in some severe drug injury side effects.
 Symptoms occurred as soon as one day after starting Lamictal, but within an average of 16 days.
 One patient died and 35 were hospitalized.
 When doctors re-started patients on Lamictal, 15 developed severe symptoms within 30 minutes to 24 hours.
 These symptoms suggest that the reactions may be a generalized drug reaction or hypersensitivity.

 Symptoms of Aseptic Meningitis from Lamictal